jessecallahan/jesses-solar-year-calculator/README.md

 1. Clone this [repository](https://github.com/jessecallahan/jesses-solar-year-calculator)
 2. Navigate to this directory
-3. Run 'npm run tests' using Jest in your cpu's terminal
+3. Run 'npm install && npm run tests' using Jest in your cpu's terminal
 4. Enjoy!

 ## Specs